EKarton/On-Transit-App/README.md

 3. Start Mongo DB by typing on the terminal `sudo service mongod start`

 ##### Step 2: Run the Data Aggregator service to get the latest transit data
-1. Please follow the Data Aggregator Service's README.md in the folder "Backend/Data Aggregator Service" to see how to get the latest transit data locally.
+1. Please follow the Data Aggregator Service's README file in the folder "Backend/Data Aggregator Service" to see how to get the latest transit data locally.

 ##### Step 3: Running the Trips Locator Microservice
-1. Please follow the README.md file in the folder "Backend/Trips Locator Service" to see how to install and run the Trips Locator microservice locally.
+1. Please follow the README file in the folder "Backend/Trips Locator Service" to see how to install and run the Trips Locator microservice locally.

 ##### Step 4: Running the Trip Details Microservice
-1. Please follow the README.md file in the folder "Backend/Trip Details Service" to see how to install and run the Trip Details Microservice locally.
+1. Please follow the README file in the folder "Backend/Trip Details Service" to see how to install and run the Trip Details Microservice locally.

 ##### Step 5: Running the Vehicles Locator Microservice
-1. Please follow the README.md file in the folder "Backend/Vehicles Locator Service" to see how to install and run the Vehicles Locator Microservice locally.
+1. Please follow the README file in the folder "Backend/Vehicles Locator Service" to see how to install and run the Vehicles Locator Microservice locally.

 ##### Step 6: Running the API Gateway Microservice
-1. Please follow the README.md file in the folder "Backend/API Gateway Service" to see how to install and run the API Gateway Microservice locally.
+1. Please follow the README file in https://github.com/EKarton/On-Transit-App/blob/master/Backend/API%20Gateway%20Service/README.md to see how to install and run the API Gateway Microservice locally.
 2. Open the port to your local network by running the comnmand `sudo ufw allow 3000`.
 After running the command for the first time, run it again for the second time to confirm.

 ##### Step 7: Installing and running the Android App
 1. Get your local network IP address by running the command `hostname -I`.
 Save this as it is needed to allow the Android app to connect to the API Gateway Microservice.
-2. Please refer to the README.md file in the folder "Frontend/android-app" to see how to install and run the Android app on your local phone with the IP address you saved from the previous step.
+2. Please refer to the README file in the folder "Frontend/android-app" to see how to install and run the Android app on your local phone with the IP address you saved from the previous step.

 ### Usage
 Please note that this project is used for educational purposes and is not to be used commercially.
 We are not liable for any damages or changes done by this project.